netzkolchose/django-computedfields/docs/manual.rst

 Changelog
 ---------

+- 0.0.19
+    - Better graph expansion on relation paths with support for `update_fields`.
 - 0.0.18
     - New `depends` syntax deprecating the old one.
     - MRO of local computed field methods implemented.